admissions

 The University of Georgia participates in the William D. Ford Federal Direct Loan Program in which eligible students borrow from the U.S. Department of Education.
 These loans are repaid directly to the U.S. Department of Education.
 The first step to borrowing the federal student loans described below is to complete the Free Application for Federal Student Aid.
+The UGA Federal school code is 001598.
 Federal loans which may be available to law students are:

 GRADUATE PLUS LOANS

 Graduate Plus Loans are available to law students enrolled at least half-time.
-Financial need is not a requirement, but good credit is required.
-The maximum annual loan amount is based on the student’s cost of attendance minus other aid received.
+Financial need is not a requirement, but a student must not have adverse credit history (bankruptcy, tax liens, etc.) to be approved for the Graduate PLUS Loan.
+The maximum annual loan amount is based on the student's cost of attendance minus other aid received.

 Office of Student Financial Aid